Bizzare War Stories

 - Honduras and El Salvador fought a Hundred Hour War (1969) after a riot broke out at a football match.

-- The Soviet army trained dogs to crawl under tanks with explosives devices strapped to their backs in World War II.
-This led to the demolishing of the army tanks.
+- The Soviet army also trained dogs to crawl under tanks with explosives devices strapped to their backs in World War II.
+This led to the demolishing of most of the army tanks.

 - In World War II, officially a British Soldier had to be 19 years old to serve overseas; but many lied about their age.
 About 250,000 underage boys served in the War.
-A 12-year-old boy was the youngest British soldier.
+Furthermore, a 12-year-old boy was the youngest British soldier.

 - Polish Catholic Midwife Stanislawa Leszczynska delivered 3000 babies at Auschwitz concentration camp during the Holocaust in occupied Poland.